mirca/mirca.github.io-www/about/index.md

 </p>

 <p style='text-align: justify;'>
-In the Summer of 2015, I had the privilege to be an undergraduate guest researcher at the Nanofabrication Research Group, National Institute of Standards and Technology, USA, under the mentorship of
+In the Summer of 2015, I had the privilege to be an <u>undergraduate guest researcher</u> at the Nanofabrication Research Group,
-<a href="https://www.nist.gov/people/marcelo-davanco">Dr. Marcelo Davanço</a>.
+<a href="https://www.nist.gov/cnst">National Institute of Standards and Technology, USA</a>, under
-In that opportunity, I was able to apply the theory
+the mentorship of <a href="https://www.nist.gov/people/marcelo-davanco">Dr. Marcelo Davanço</a>.
-I learnt to implement routines in MATLAB for single molecule localization microscopy and fluorescense localization imaging microscopy.
+In that opportunity, I was able to apply the theory I learnt to implement routines in MATLAB for single molecule localization microscopy and fluorescense localization imaging microscopy.
 More precisely, I developed Maximum Likelihood Estimators (along with Fisher Information Matrices) to localize and measure the brightness of nanoemitters (aka Point Spread Function photometry, in the astronomy community).
 This work was part of bigger projects which were later published